-Earlier this year, I found myself preparing to teach a class on interactive design at Boston University and was faced with an interesting question: how do you teach interactive design in 2017?
+When I found myself preparing to teach a class on interactive design at Boston University, I was faced with an interesting question: how do you teach interactive design today?

 When I was an undergrad in the early 2000s, the comparable class taught Adobe Flash.
 I took printmaking instead.
 I did, however, buy a book on Flash and taught myself how to use it so as not to fall behind.

-This past winter, as I was preparing my syllabus, it struck me that a course covering HTML and CSS 13 years ago would have taught me skills that I’d still be using today so I decided to teach the class I wish I’d had (albeit a much nicer experience after a decade of progress on the web).
+As I was preparing my syllabus, it struck me that a course covering HTML and CSS when I was in college would have taught me skills that I’d still be using today so I decided to teach the class I wish I’d had (albeit a much nicer experience after a decade of progress on the web).

 I decided I’d focus on using web technologies as design tools since they’re ubiquitous, not to mention that it’s downright fun to get immediate results from typing some code into a document and seeing it appear in your browser.

 I’m not trying to rehash the “designers should code” argument but ponder why some designers feel like coding is outside their domain, tease apart why front-end development seems so intimidating, and, if you’re a reluctant designer, maybe convince you to give coding a try.

 At the start of my class at BU, I asked who was nervous about writing code and, understandably, nearly every hand shot up.
 Designers today are used to manipulating design software to achieve their designs and stripping away a graphical user interface is like taking away a security blanket — at least it was for me when I first started.

 This fear isn’t isolated to students either.
 It stills surprises me when I speak to colleagues who describe themselves as knowing a bit of HTML but who don’t feel capable of writing “production code.”